Policy and Procedure #160.0 Records and Information Management

 4.1 General Information

-Information in the Board’s custody or control that is not of a personal nature and is not exempt from public access under MFIPPA or PHIPA.
-Examples of general information that can be routinely released include, but are not limited to, policies, Ministry guidelines and memoranda, travel expense statements, collective agreements, Board plans, public minutes, or school events and programs.
+Information in the Board’s custody or control that is not of a personal nature and is not exempt from public access under the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) or Personal Health Information Protection Act (PHIPA).
+Examples of General Information that can be routinely released include, but are not limited to, policies, Ministry guidelines and memoranda, travel expense statements, collective agreements, Board plans, public minutes, or school events and programs.

 4.2 Personal Information